ibm-cloud-docs/assistant/intents.md

     **One-time prerequisite step**: Add the utterances to a comma-separated value (CSV) file, one user example per line.
 You do not need to associate the examples with intents.
 Simply provide the raw user utterances and let the service do the work of choosing the ones that are appropriate for the current intent.
 For every intent that you request recommendations for, the service uses this one file to find them.
 Follow these guidelines:

-    - Remove any blank lines from the file.
+    - Remove any personal data from the utterances that you include in the file.

-      **Attention**: If your CSV file has blank lines, even at the end of the file, the upload will start but never complete.
+      Personal data includes any information relating to an identifiable natural person including names, email addresses, customer IDs, and so on.
-    - Do not include user utterances that exceed 1024 characters in length.
+    - Do not include user utterances that exceed 1,024 characters in length.
 Longer utterances are truncated.
     - If an utterance contains a comma, surround the utterance in quotation marks.
     - The CSV must include only one column.
     - Do not include human agent responses in the file.